IdentitySquare/Engineering-Internship/01_Lessons/06_performance_and_data_structures.md

 ## 3. Advanced Data Structures
 *Estimated time: 32 days doing 1 per day*

-You will be doing 1 PR per day with the solution and automated tests while continuing to advance in chapters.

 Read and understand the structures for now.
 This will be important later & for interviews.

 Refresher: [OOP](https://www.rubyguides.com/ruby-tutorial/object-oriented-programming/)

 ### Linked Lists

 Implementations:
 - [Singly-linked, Linked-list](https://hackernoon.com/implementing-singly-linked-list-with-ruby-om2df3ya6)
 - Doubly-linked, Linked-list